 Sagres is situated on the southwestern tip of the Algarve, and is a region of stark and dramatic natural scenery.
 The coastline is pounded by huge Atlantic waves, and this has transformed Sagres into a respected surfing destination, with an understatedly trendy vibe.
 Sagres is a destination to visit if you appreciate natures raw power and enjoy outdoor activities, such as hiking, surfing or cycling.

 In a day trip to Sagres, there are three sections; the Cabo de Sao Vicente headland, the town and Fortaleza de Sagres fort.
 The Cabo de Sao Vicente is the western tip of Sagres and up until the 14th century the headland was believed to be the end of the known world.

 In the town is the working fishing harbour, the beautiful beach of Praia da Mareta and a selection of surfing cafes and bars.
 Fortaleza de Sagres is a unique fort, as three sides are protected by sheer cliffs.
 There are direct buses from Lagos to Sagres, but there is a very limited service to the Cabo de Sao Vicente.

 Related articles: Day trip to Sagres - Introduction to Sagres

-The map below shows the location of hotels and rental rooms in Lagos, and by altering the date to your holiday, the map will display current availability and prices:
+The map below shows the best hotels and accommodation in Lagos, if you adjust the dates to your holiday it will display current prices and availability.

 This day has a range of different activities and the choice depends on the style of holiday you are seeking.
 The suggestions are; a day trip to the small but incredibly charming village of Burgau, a boat tour with dolphin watching (family activity), or for the more adventurous a kayak tour around the Ponta da Piedade.